Frequently Asked Questions

 Solar panels convert sunlight into electricity through photovoltaic (PV) cells.
 This electricity is then converted by an inverter to power your home, reducing reliance on the grid and lowering your bills.

 Yes.
 Solar PV panels work from daylight, not direct sunlight, and are effective year-round in our climate.
 Ireland’s mild temperatures are ideal, as panels operate more efficiently in cooler conditions.
+We’ve installed solar PV systems from Donegal to Cork, Wicklow to Galway and everywhere in the middle!

 Most properties are suitable.
 We offer a free site assessment to check roof orientation, shading, and structural suitability.
 If your roof isn’t heavily shaded or facing directly north, solar is likely viable.